andrewcooke/choochoo/docs/index.md

   * Direct commands (eg [tracking equipment changes](kit)).

 Data are combined in an SQLite database that can be accessed via SQL or as Panda data frames.
-This is easy to copy to safe storage and allows you to read and process the data within your own programs.
+The database is easy to copy to safe storage and allows you to read and process the data within your own programs.

 The data can be processed via 'pipelines'.
 Existing calculations include [power estimation](cda), [fitness/fatigue](impulse) and